jasonhongxyz/snaptracks/README.md

 - Jiho Seo (jihoseo@bu.edu)

 ## Summary
-Our project allows users to upload a photo (landscape, person, selfie, etc), and gives music recommendations based off of that photo.
+Snaptracks allows users to upload a photo (landscape, person, selfie, etc), and gives music recommendations based off of that photo.
 It aims to provide a fast, simple interface to quickly get a few song ideas that would fit the mood.
-In terms of the high-level features, we have implemented a SQLite database, 3rd party Google OAuth, and the Google Vision and Spotify API's.
-Our project also takes advantage of image caching, and by saving the MD5 Hash of the image files to the database, we prevent duplicate requests from slowing down the system.
+In terms of the high-level features, photo data is stored in a SQLite database, 3rd party Google OAuth, and the Google Vision and Spotify API's.
+Snaptracks takes advantage of image caching, and by saving the MD5 Hash of the image files to the database, it prevents duplicate requests from slowing down the system.

 ### Usage